jondspa/cordova-sms-plugin/readme.md

 -  The Android portion was forked from https://github.com/javatechig/phonegap-sms-plugin by @javatechig and then modified to upgrade it to phonegap 3.0.
 - The iOS portion was copied from https://github.com/phonegap/phonegap-plugins by Jesse MacFadyen and then modified slightly to work with this plugin and phonegap 3.x by @aharris88.
 - The Windows Phone 8 part was contributed by [fredrikeldh](https://github.com/fredrikeldh)
+- This Android MMS extension is by @JonSchlossberg.
 - This repository is now maintained by @dbaq.

 ## License